antoniotejada/srdine/README.md

 The original SRD from Wizards of the Coast is missing the table of contents, for now this tool generates that table of contents, but it can also serve as a base to do more processing.

-## Features
-- Generates a new pdf with the table of contents plus all the original content and monster thumbnails from dndbeyond
-- Generates extra table of content monster sections indexed by size, CR, type
-- Generates HTML monster pages using dndbeyond template
-- Generates JSON file of monsters
-- Generates JSON file of the document
-- Generates markdown file of the document (preliminary)

 ## Screenshots

 ### Table of contents and document with monster thumbnails